uswds/uswds-site/_together/02-findings.md

   - heading: Personal data is the foundation of an individual’s sense of self
     description: |-
-      Many of the digital solutions we create rely on some amount of each user’s personal information: name[^2], address, Social Security Number.
+      Many of the digital solutions we create rely on some amount of each user’s personal information: name, address, Social Security Number.
 Solutions that aren’t inclusive of everyone can be very alienating.
 Interviewees explained how this can play out in digital projects.

   - heading: Complex forms offer unique challenges
     description: |-